zhyifei/docs.zh-cn/docs/visual-basic/programming-guide/language-features/xml/how-to-modify-xml-literals.md

     </Catalog>
     ```

-### <a name="to-remove-an-element-or-attribute-from-an-xml-literal"></a>若要从 XML 文本中移除的元素或属性
+### <a name="to-remove-an-element-or-attribute-from-an-xml-literal"></a>To remove an element or attribute from an XML literal

-1. 若要从 XML 文本中删除一个元素或属性，请获取对元素或属性与调用的引用`Remove`方法，如以下示例所示。
+1. To remove an element or an attribute from an XML literal, obtain a reference to the element or attribute and call the `Remove` method, as shown in the following example.

     [!code-vb[VbXmlSamples2#7](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXmlSamples2/VB/Module2.vb#7)]

-    下面显示了示例源为 XML 并修改此代码示例中的 XML。
+    The following shows sample source XML and modified XML from this code example.

-    源 XML:
+    Source XML:

     ```xml
     <?xml version="1.0"?>